 Plain Yogurt

 Full of probiotics and good bacteria, yogurt helps to reestablish the skin's own healing mechanisms.
-It's cool and yummy texture helps to soothe the area and provide your baby relief.
+Its cool and yummy texture helps to soothe the area and provide your baby relief.

 Cornstarch